d-bl/MAE-gf/docs/variants.md

 The colors in the picture have no meaning.
 <p style="clear: both"></p>

+![p-note-4]

 [p-note-1]: ../images/variants/g-bias-1.png?align=right "traditional bias"
 [p-note-2]: ../images/variants/g-bias-2.png?align=right "bias variant 1"
 [p-note-3]: ../images/variants/g-bias-3.png?align=right "variant 1 with crossings"
+[p-note-4]: ../images/variants/g-bias-4.png?align=right "bias with all colors"

 ## Little snowflake, crossed in corner
 ### Changing corners
 ![p-snowcorner]
-The same way as with the roseground, variants can be made by changing the corners, indicated with blue dots in the picture on the right.
+The same way as with the roseground, variants can be made by changing the corners, indicated with purple dots in the picture above.

-[p-snowcorner]: ../images/variants/g-snowcorner.png?align=right "little snowflake crossed"
+[p-snowcorner]: ../images/variants/g-snowcorner.png "little snowflake crossed"

 ***